 Mrs. Bonavita is a North Carolina native and has lived in Raleigh for over 25 years with her husband Frank, their two grown children, and two dogs, Sloan and Chet.

-“Every day I get to work with amazing people dedicated to bringing dignity and love to children in our community who need it most.
-I am thankful for the privilege to serve with such a wonderful staff, a supportive board, and the best volunteers, school social workers, and agency caseworkers in the world.”
+“Every day I get to work with amazing people dedicated to bringing dignity and love to children and families in our community who are suffering from clothing insecurity.
+I am thankful for the privilege to serve with such a wonderful staff, a supportive board, and the best volunteers, financial supporters, school social workers, and agency caseworkers in the world.”

 Sarah is a passionate nonprofit professional dedicated to building partnerships across sectors to grow our community resources and be a catalyst for change.
-Sarah has over 12 years’ experience managing strategic fundraising and communication plans, working to raise awareness and engage stakeholders across our community.
+Sarah has over 15 years’ experience managing strategic fundraising and communication plans, working to raise awareness and engage stakeholders across our community.
 Her previous nonprofit experience includes Sr. Director of Community Relations with MVLE, and Development Coordinator at PHILLIPS Programs for Children and Families.
-Sarah holds a BA in Economics and Political Science from Wake Forest University and a Masters in Public Administration, with a certificate in Nonprofit Management, from George Mason University.
-Sarah is a member of the Junior League of Raleigh serving as the co-chair for the Community Connect committee.
+Sarah holds a BA in Economics and Political Science from Wake Forest University and a Masters in Public Administration, with a certificate in Nonprofit Management, from George Mason University..
 As a North Carolina native, Sarah is grateful for the opportunity to support her local community.

 “I believe we all have a story to tell and I’m excited for the opportunity to help share Note in the Pocket’s story.
 This is such an exciting time for the organization to celebrate our accomplishments as we plan for continued growth and the opportunity to reach even more individuals.
 All with the goal of inspiring confidence through the power of our community.”